Preprocessor

 and [[right_to_left]]

-- If an error occures, the patterns that were already placed in memory will not be deleted
+If an error occurs, the patterns that were already placed in memory will not be deleted